shivam17171uae/mal-to-stremio-extension/README.md

 -   Adds a stylish and elegant "Play in Stremio" button to the user actions block on MAL.
 -   Uses a reliable API to map MyAnimeList IDs to Kitsu IDs, ensuring broad compatibility with anime addons.
--   Features a polished "glassmorphism" design that fits modern aesthetics.
--   Includes a local SVG icon for fast loading and a professional look.
--   Lightweight and efficient.

 ---